U.S. Department of State Seal

 • Age of Adopting Parents:

-• 90 years if adopting a child age under four
+• 90 years if adopting a child age under four years;

 • 110 years if adopting a child eight years and older.

-• These provisions may be relaxed in exceptional cases, such as the adoption of older children, siblings, and children with special needs, and they do not apply in cases of relative adoptions or adoption by a step-parent
+• These provisions may be relaxed in exceptional cases, such as the adoption of older children, siblings, and children with special needs, and they do not apply in cases of relative adoptions or adoption by a step-parent.

 • The minimum age difference between the child and either PAP shall not be less than 25 years.

-Overseas Citizens of India (OCI card holders) and foreign nationals of countries that are party to the Convention, who have been living in India for one year or more may complete an adoption of an Indian child through India’s domestic adoption procedures.
-Such individuals may register to adopt an Indian child on the Child Adoption Resource Information and Guidance System (CARINGS).
-You must submit the required documents (including a No Objection Certificate from the U.S. Embassy in New Delhi).
-Upon receipt of the application and required documents, CARA will refer the case to a SAA to prepare the PAPs’ home study report.
-After the home study report is completed, it will be uploaded in CARINGS by the SAA.
-Note: the home study submitted to USCIS in support of a Form I-800A must meet U.S. requirements, including being prepared by an individual or agency who meets the definition of a home study preparer at 8 CFR 204.301 and is authorized under 22 CFR part 96 to conduct home studies, and meeting the elements of 8 CFR 204.311.
+Overseas Citizens of India (OCI card holders) and foreign nationals of countries who have been living in India for one year or more may complete an adoption of an Indian child through India’s domestic adoption procedures.
+Such individuals may register to adopt an Indian child on CARINGS website.
+You must submit the required documents (including a No Objection Certificate from U.S. Embassy New Delhi).
+Upon receipt of the application and required documents, CARA will refer the case to a SAA to prepare the home study report.
+After the home study report is completed, it will be uploaded to CARINGS by the SAA.
+Note: a home study submitted to USCIS in support of a Form I-800A must meet U.S. requirements, including being prepared by an individual or agency who meets the definition of a home study preparer at 8 CFR 204.301 and is authorized under 22 CFR part 96 to conduct home studies, and fulfills the requirements of 8 CFR 204.311.

 Who Can Be Adopted